cbligaard/DeepTM/saved_models/README.md

 | **Signal peptide** |  -23.298   |  -30.415   |      2.206       | -10.640   |  -2.370   |
 | **Inside**         |  -8.016    |  -34.591   |     -30.403      |  2.317    | -27.095   |
 | **Outside**        |  -32.954   |  -9.147    |     -25.922      | -27.466   |  1.967    |

+The results from *testing* using this model were as follows:
+* Average accuracy for prediction of amino acid locations: 93.9 %
+* Average accuracy for prediction of type: 96.6 %